 - Responsive measures: intelligence that can inform a response to existing security incidents to mitigate their extent or impact.
 An example would be an indicator of compromise (IoC) being discovered in an organisation’s environment.
 This intelligence will guide security teams to the adversaries’ likely next steps and how the team should respond in the event of a cyber-attack.

 It is worth noting that to be successful in consuming & implementing threat intelligence information, organisations must assess their security posture and maturity/knowledge of their in-house teams.

 This task will help your organisation improve its threat detection capabilities and deal with cyber threats more effectively.

 A threat-hunting service uses gathered and processed intelligence to carry out a thorough, system-wide search for specific threats.

 In simple terms, threat hunting is the process of proving or disproving hypotheses of identified threats across an organisation’s environment.
 One example of threat hunting would be a threat hunter team – using indicators of compromise (IOCs) to begin investigating evidence of a threat actor’s activity within an organisation’s network.

 A successful threat-hunting program is only possible if the intelligence that hunters are using is rich in context.

 Therefore, the intelligence gathered from a threat intel service must provide valuable clues for threat hunters to contextualise threats – as we mentioned earlier, one informs the other.

 Threat hunting then brings a human element that works to complement automated systems.

-The art of threat hunting is all about finding evidence with an organisation’s environment.
-A threat hunting team utilises detection technologies, security information and event management (SIEM) endpoint detection and response (EDR) and others, together with threat intelligence and their analytical skill.
+The art of threat hunting is all about finding evidence of an organisation’s environment.
+A threat-hunting team utilises detection technologies, security information and event management (SIEM) endpoint detection and response (EDR) and others, together with threat intelligence and analytical skill.